Semi-Rugged vs. Fully Rugged vs. Ultra-Rugged: What's the Difference?

 What is semi-rugged?

 A semi-rugged device is commonly seen at the consumer level supporting law enforcement and business-related applications and projects.
-It’s helpful to think of a semi-rugged device as commercial-off-the-shelf computer complemented with limited rugged features.
+It’s helpful to think of a semi-rugged device as a commercial-off-the-shelf computer with limited rugged features.

 Semi-rugged devices are typically equipped with a few parts that have undergone stress testing or certification to military and industrial standards.
-For instance, a semi-rugged device may have a hard drive that’s resistant to mechanical shock or an outer covering that can withstand some rain.
+For instance, a semi-rugged device may have a hard drive that’s resistant to mechanical shock, or an outer covering that can withstand some rain.

-One example of a semi-rugged device is a police computer, which may be dropped, impacted during a high-speed chase or exposed to rain and extreme temperatures.
+One example of a semi-rugged device is a police computer, which may be dropped, impacted during a high-speed chase, or exposed to rain and extreme temperatures.

 Unfortunately, semi-rugged devices are likely to suffer if pushed too far.
 In other words, if the environment becomes too harsh, a semi-rugged device could experience a significant performance decline or stop working altogether.

-Fully rugged and ultra-rugged devices don’t suffer the same fate, as all their components and hardware have been designed to both endure and perform no matter the severity of the environment.
+Fully rugged and ultra-rugged devices don’t suffer the same fate, as all their components and hardware have been designed to both endure and perform, no matter the severity of the environment.